dose-finding/dichotomania-benchmark/README.md

 The codes in this directory can be used to reproduce the results in the paper

+# "Using a Dose-Finding Benchmark to Quantify the Loss Incurred by Dichotomisation in Phase II Dose-Ranging Studies"
+by
 # P. Mozgunov & T. Jaki & X. Paoletti
-# "Using a Dose-Finding Benchmark to Quantify the Loss Incurred by Dichotomisation in Phase II Dose-Ranging Studies"

 ######
 The file "main-functions-upload.R" implements the Continuous and Binary Benchmark and Two Type Distribution of The Endpoint: Normal and Student.
 This code should be run first as is.